 I had been stalking this particular recipe on Pinterest for quite some time (source: penniesonaplatter.com).
 We had some people over a while back, so it was the perfect opportunity to finally make them!
 I had never made soft pretzels before, but I do have deliciously wonderful memories of them.
 Back in my poor, single years (as opposed to my current poor, married years), I was a waitron at Timberwolves games.
 Isn't that a funny word?
 Waitron?
 Anyway, before the madness began each night, we had the option to eat either a free hot dog or a free soft pretzel.
 I usually opted for the pretzel, along with a container of warm, gooey cheese for dipping.
-I never got tired of those things.
+I never got tired of those pretzels.

-I don't think I have bitten into a soft pretzel since my waitron days, which seriously seems like a lifetime ago.
+I don't think I have bitten into a soft pretzel since my waitron days, which seems like a lifetime ago.
 So when I bit into these delicious little bites, my tastebuds did cartwheels!
 Reunited with the beloved soft pretzel!

 In a small bowl, combine: